flashcordon/big-history/Mystères-physique.md

 for the largest, relaxed X-ray luminous galaxy clusters with the predictions from CDM cosmological simulations.

-Constraints on cosmology from X-ray studies of galaxy clusters Constraints on the mean matter density Ωm and dark energy (Ωde,w) from measurements of the baryonic mass fraction in the largest relaxed clusters (absolute distance measurements).
-Constraints on the mean matter density Ωm, the amplitude of matter fluctuations σ8, and dark energy (Ωde,w), from the evolution of the number density of X-ray luminous clusters (growth of cosmic structure)

 Researchers used a novel technique that takes advantage of the observation that the outer reaches of galaxy clusters, the largest structures in the universe held together by gravity, show similarity in their X-ray emission profiles and sizes.
 That is, more massive clusters are simply scaled up versions of less massive ones, similar to Russian dolls that nest inside one another.

 The amount of matter in the Universe, which is dominated by the unseen substance called dark matter, and the properties of dark energy (what astronomers call cosmological parameters) affect the rate of expansion of the Universe and, therefore, how the distances to objects changes with time.
 If the cosmological parameters used are incorrect and a cluster is inferred to be traveling away faster than the correct value, then a cluster will appear to be larger and fainter due to this “Russian doll” property.
 If the cluster is inferred to be traveling away more slowly than the correct value, the cluster will be smaller and brighter than a cluster according to theory.